 Imagine Ruby’s dismay when she discovered that the work she was about to do was far from what she was offered.

 Ruby wanted to leave, but could not do so until she paid off what has now become her travel fare debt – which became more and more impossible to pay with all her “income” going to overpriced goods sold by her recruiter.
 On the day she attempted to escape and cried out for help, her life was threatened with a kitchen knife held by one of the girls in the cybersex den with her.

 “At that point, I have lost all hope of escape.

 I felt imprisoned and powerless, without a fight.

 ‘Lord, if you’re real, get me out of here!’”

 IJM helped Philippine authorities pinpoint Ruby’s location and rescued her along with 5 other girls enslaved in the cybersex den with her.
 The couple who ran the illegal operation were sentenced to 15 years in prison.

 Ruby is free and safe today.
 She has experienced so much freedom that she has forgiven her perpetrators – even praying for them at the back of the courtroom after their conviction.
-IJM worked to place Ruby in an aftercare home where she lives as she studies in college.
-She even considers pursuing a law degree with the hope of helping other girls who are trapped in similar slavery schemes.
+IJM worked to place Ruby in an aftercare home that helped in her restoration.
+Today, she is already living independently and is a survivor leader speaking to raise awareness and action against online sexual exploitation of children.
+She even considers pursuing a law degree in the future, with the hope of helping other girls who are trapped in similar slavery schemes.